MouzaAlameri-sec/MouzaAlameri-sec/README.md

  Currently working on | </b>

- Working on creating a SIEM [FIM] environement using WAZUH
+ Working on a cryptographic solutions lab.

 <div align="center">